tsender/bacre_2D/README.md

 1. Download the provided docker image or add all of its libraries to your Ubuntu system.
 2. Let's put all of our code in a common folder: `mkdir ~/auto_scene_gen_ws`
-3. Let's clone and build rosbridge_suite with the root ROS installation as the underlay
+3. Clone and build rosbridge_suite with the root ROS installation as an underlay
    ```
    cd ~/auto_scene_gen_ws/
    mkdir rosbridge_suite